nais/doc/addons/naisjobs.md

 Additionally, `naisjobs.yaml` must be copied from a cluster directory to an equivalent `templates/${cluster}` directory.

+Also remember to add your namespace to the namespace list in each cluster, see https://github.com/navikt/nais-yaml/blob/master/vars/${cluster}/namespaces.yaml.
+This way you will have the GPR credentials, and our NAB CaBundle available.

 #### Adding a team to github.com/navikt/nais-yaml/vars/${cluster}/jobs.yaml

 The variables in the examples of this section are as follows